tonyoconnell/classroomio/CONTRIBUTING.md

 ## Features

-If you spot a feature that isn't part of our official plan but could propel ClassroomIO forward, don't hesitate.
+If you spot a feature that isn't part of our official plan but could propel ONE forward, don't hesitate.
 Raise it as an enhancement issue, and let us know you're ready to take the lead.
 We'll be quick to respond.

-Together, let's craft the future of ClassroomIO, making it better, bolder, and more brilliant!
+Together, let's craft the future of ONE, making it better, bolder, and more brilliant!